shivanya-chandra/pcllab.github.io/docs/people.md

     <h2>Shivanya Chandra</h2>
     <h4>Programmer</h4>
     <p>I am a sophomore majoring in Computer Science and Artificial Intelligence, driven by a passion for exploring the latest advancements in technology.
-    I am excited to contribute to the research team by assisting in new experiments and supporting various maintenance tasks, always eager to learn and grow with each opportunity.
+    I am excited to contribute to the research team by assisting in new experiments and supporting various maintenance tasks, always eager to learn and grow with each opportunity
     </p>
     </div>
 </div>